High-floor skyline living

 - Because weather arrives before it reaches the street, light behaves differently at 140 metres above the Main, and sound falls away to wind only.
 These are not small differences; they are why the floor matters.

 - Anyone considering a high-floor purchase in Frankfurt, and anyone curious about what the top of a city feels like.
-Not a brochure cluster; an honest one.
+Not a brochure; an honest record.

 - Are the observations Frankfurt-specific?